 We’re big fans of Christmas music—especially the hymns that ring with joy at Christ’s long-awaited coming.
 If you’re looking for Christmas songs about hope, then you need to start with music that points to Jesus.
 God designed music to bring people together in a way that encompasses our heart, mind, soul, and emotions simultaneously.
-He has gifted songwriters with words that remember the goodness of God, and give us the words to worship from our hearts.
+He has gifted songwriters with words that remember the goodness of God, and give us the words to worship from our heart.

 So, let’s get those lyrics right.
 It matters what words we sing to the King.
 God reached down from Heaven and visited his creation (as our perfect sacrifice).
 That truth is too beautiful for us to forget this season.